foo123/modelview.js/README.md

 view.model().set('some.key', bar, true);
 ```

-Plus it supports many other functions like: having models within models, data dependency graph (which data depend on others), data typecasting, data validation, data serialization and dynamic computed properties and custom getters and setters.
+Model also supports many other functions like: having models within models, data dependency graph (which data depend on others), data typecasting, data validation, data serialization and dynamic computed properties and custom getters and setters.

 Model also supports a dynamic (scalar) Value data structure which represents a single value which keeps note of when value has changed, and dynamic Collection data structure which represents an array of items where each array manipulation can be reflected as DOM manipulation, so that DOM changes faster only what needs to be changed.

-Global Model can also play the role that redux or vuex play in some other popular frameworks.
+Global View Model can also play the role that redux or vuex play in some other popular frameworks.
 See manual and examples to understand how flexible and powerful Model is.
 Components (see below) can have their own local Model as well to manage internal local state.

 **Simple/Text Mode**